ockam

 Subcommands

-ockam credential get [OPTIONS]
+ockam credential list [OPTIONS]

 Options